moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/nbd.md

 When you create a server with additional storage, the connection to a block device is automatic at the server boot.

-If you want to avoid this behavior and connect additional block device manually, execute the following command on your server `echo manual > /etc/init/nbd-add-extra-volumes.override`
+If you want to avoid this behavior and connect additional block devices manually, execute the following command on your server `echo manual > /etc/init/nbd-add-extra-volumes.override`.

-There are three steps to connect a block device manually
+There are three steps to connect a block device manually:

 - [Identify NBD server and port](/advanced/nbd.html#step-1-identify-nbd-server-and-port)
 - [Connect to a block device](/advanced/nbd.html#step-2-connect-to-a-block-device)
 - [Format and mount the volume](/advanced/nbd.html#step-3-format-and-mount-the-volume)

-<strong>Important</strong>: The maximum number of volumes attach to C1 server is limited at 15 devices.<br/>
+<strong>Important</strong>: The maximum number of volumes attach to C1 server is limited to 15 devices.

 ### Step 1 - Identify NBD server and port

 The NBD client requires the IP address and the port number of our NBD server exporting your volume.<br/>
-These settings are available from your server details page on the control panel
+These settings are available from your server details page on the control panel.

 ![Server details](../../images/server_details.png "Server details")

 The above picture shows the IP address and the port number required to export the volume in our example.

-You can also use "server metadata" which give you a lot of information.<br/>
+You can also use "server metadata" which gives you a lot of information.<br/>
-Execute the following command on your server to display server metadata
+Execute the following command on your server to display server metadata:

 ```
 root@c1-X-Y-Z-T:~# oc-metadata